Acuzle/acutils/doc/handler.md

 # _run_processes

 Run processes on the maximum amount of allowed cpus to apply "func" function to each source file.
 "func" needs "src" and "dstdir" params (in acutils, those are prefixed with "tmnt").
 **kwargs should be addionnal arguments to pass to the "func" function.

 PARAMETERS
 ----------
 - packed_srcs (array/list like of iterables of str): src files absolute paths per process.
 - packed_dstdirs (array/list like of iterables of str): dst dirs absolute paths per process.
-- func (function): Treatment that will be applied on each source file it needs an absolute path to the source file "src" and absolute absolute path to destination files directory "dstdir" in acutils, any function prefixed with "tmnt" is usable
+- func (function): Treatment that will be applied on each source file it needs an absolute path to the source file "src" and absolute absolute path to destination files directory "dstdir" in acutils, any function prefixed with "tmnt" is usable.
 - **kwargs: Arguments to pass to the "func" function.

 RETURNS